mobius-looper/mobius3/web/circularlabs/content/downloads.md

 The mobius.xml and other supping files are installed in `/Users/<yourname>/Library/Application Support/Circular Labs/Mobius`.
 This folder will be created only when you run the application or plugin for the first time.
 As with Windows, I prefer to keep the configuration XML files under the `Users` folder so that they may be more easily edited manually without file permission problems.

 ## Older Releases

+## Build 25
+- Track select functions now work with MIDI sent through the host
+- Remember the last edited binding set when returning to Edit MIDI Bindings panel
+- MIDI Binding editor supports an "Active" checkbox to pass MIDI events through to the engine for testing
+- Preset selectors in the Setup editor refresh to show newly added Preset names
+- Fix Delete in the Preset editor not working
+- Release bindings: Different bindings for press and release of the same note or cc
+- MIDI Channel Override when playing MIDI tracks
+- Early support for "Event Scripts" that run automatically in response to track state
+- MSL support for MidiOut and GetMidiDeviceId built-in functions

 ## Build 24
 - Merge multi-track MIDI files when loading